1. Quechua Futbol Club

-We are currently discipling over 200 children, youth and coaches, in five different locations, through the Quechua Futbol Club program.
+We are currently discipling over 80 children and youth, plus around 50 coaches, in 11 different locations, through the Quechua Futbol Club program.
 Quechua FC is continuously expanding and connecting with new locations.

 2. Evangelistic English

-As part of our commitment to help equip the Quechua people with the tools to overcome poverty, we have launched a new branch of Empowering Quechuas—Evangelistic English classes.
+As part of our commitment to equipping the Quechua people with the tools to reach their greatest potential, we have launched Evangelistic English classes.

 In each class, we focus on learning phrases that apply to real life situations, expanding learners’ vocabulary and fluency, and correcting pronunciation.
-Evangelistic English also uses soccer as a way to capture the attention of our learners and keep them moving while learning (ELITE program: email email@example.com for more).
+Evangelistic English also partners with Quechua FC in using soccer as a way to capture the attention of our learners and keep them moving while learning (ELITE program: email email@example.com for more).
 As part of the curriculum, the classes study passages of scripture, which give great examples of varied vocabulary and phonetic combinations.

-The purpose of Empowering Quechuas’ Evanglistic English classes is three-fold:
+The purpose of Empowering Quechuas’ Evangelistic English classes is three-fold: